Krytos/parsescore-client/README.md

 The system consists of three main components:

-1. **Server Backend**: Collects data from Warcraft Logs API and stores it in an SQLite database
 2. **Client**: Fetches data from the server and converts it to a format usable by the addon
-3. **Addon**: Displays player performance data in-game

-## Server Backend

-The server backend is responsible for collecting player performance data from Warcraft Logs and storing it in an SQLite database.

 ### Features